kschiu/AgileProjectMgmnt/agility/README.md

 TODO:
 * MAKE A NICE 404 PAGE
-* Cannot create/edit a thing if you are not the owner
 * Make retrospective a seperate model on the analytics page?
-* Only be able to delete things if you are the owner

 ====
 Analytics (FOR RETROSPECTIVE)